-The Special Operation Division, under the direction of Deputy Chief Scott Deckard, is comprised of the Special Enforcement Bureau and the Street Crimes Bureau.
-The division is responsible for the identifying and investigating of organized crimes such as narcotics, vice and drug money laundering.
-This division has a broad array of other specialized services, including intelligence led investigations, dignitary protection, major accident investigations, and harbor patrol, among others.
+The Special Operation Division, under the direction of Deputy Chief Scott Deckard, consists of two bureaus, the Special Enforcement Bureau and the Street Crimes Bureau.
+The division is responsible for conducting drug investigations, apprehending wanted and violent offenders, traffic enforcement and collision investigations, along with K-9 support and maritime law enforcement functions.

 The Traffic Unit is responsible for investigating traffic accidents, enforcing traffic laws, and promoting traffic safety within the City of North Charleston.
 The Traffic Unit is divided into a day team and evening team, each supervised by a sergeant.

-The Harbor Patrol Unit reports directly to a Traffic Unit Sergeant and is responsible for all maritime patrol, which includes ship escorts and boat safety, within the jurisdictional waters of the City of North Charleston.
+The Harbor Patrol Unit reports directly to a traffic sergeant and is responsible for all maritime patrol, which includes ship escorts and boat safety, within the jurisdictional waters of the City of North Charleston.

-The Street Crimes Bureau has two units in the Street Operations Section, which are the Narcotics Unit and the Intelligence-Led Policing Unit.
-The units are each supervised by a Sergeant, who report directly to the section Lieutenant.
-This section also includes two task force officers and an Asset Forfeiture Administrator.
+The Street Operations Section has two units, which are Narcotics Unit and the Intelligence-Led Policing Unit, each supervised by a sergeant.
+Both sergeants report directly to the section lieutenant.
+This section also includes several task force officers and an Asset Forfeiture Administrator.
 These units and assignments are described as follows:

 The Narcotics Unit is responsible for gathering and maintaining intelligence on criminal activity and conducting investigations involving drug, vice, and organized crime offenses.

-The Intelligence Led Policing Unit, which is composed of mostly SWAT Team members, monitors repeat violent offenders and builds intelligence in an effort to reduce violent crimes committed by these offenders within the city.
+The Intelligence Led Policing Unit, which is composed of SWAT Team members, monitors repeat violent offenders and gathers intelligence on wanted individuals, in an effort to reduce violent crimes committed by these offenders within the city.
 The Unit also focuses on locating and serving outstanding warrants on violent offenders.

 An Administrative Specialist is assigned to the Asset Forfeiture position within the Narcotics Unit and reports directly to the Narcotics Unit Sergeant.
 The Asset Forfeiture Administrator files civil actions for the forfeiture of money or property seized by officers of the department.